 Bibliographic information and abstracts for publications.
 Please consult the original periodical or book for the complete text.

-Podesva, Robert J., Annette D'Onofrio, Janneke Van Hofwegen, and Seung Kyung Kim. (accepted with revisions).
-The California Vowel Shift and Fractal Recursivity in an inland, non-urban community.
+Podesva, Robert J., Annette D'Onofrio, Janneke Van Hofwegen, and Seung Kyung Kim. (forthcoming).
+Country ideology and the California Vowel Shift.
 Language Variation and Change.

-Addressing the dearth of variation research in non-urban, non-coastal regions of California, this study examines the extent to which speakers in Redding, an inland community just north of the Central Valley, participate in the California Vowel Shift (CVS).
+Addressing the dearth of variation research in nonurban, noncoastal regions of California, this study examines the extent to which speakers in Redding, an inland community just north of the Central Valley, participate in the California Vowel Shift (CVS).
 We acoustically analyze the fronting of the back vowels BOOT and BOAT, the raising of BAN and backing of BAT, and the merger of BOT and BOUGHT, in sociolinguistic interviews with 30 white lifelong residents.
 Results reveal a change in apparent time for all analyzed variables, indicating the CVS's progression through the community, though not as robust as in urban, coastal areas.
-This suggests that the shift originated in urban areas and is spreading outward.
-Additionally, we provide evidence that relative shifted-ness of different vowels is patterned by ideologies about urbanity and rurality.
-Thus, as the CVS spreads through Redding, speakers utilize particular features of the shift differently, negotiating identities relevant in California's non-urban locales.
+Additionally, we provide evidence that shifting patterns for different vowels are structured by the ideological divide between town and country.
+Thus, as the CVS spreads through Redding, speakers utilize particular features of the shift differently, negotiating identities relevant in California's nonurban locales.

 Van Hofwegen, Janneke (forthcoming).
 The development of African American English through childhood and adolescence.
 In Sonja Lanehart, Lisa Green, and Jennifer Bloomquist (eds.), Oxford Handbook of African American Language.
 Oxford UP.